Dream-Drafted/Dream-Drafted/README.md

 I'm a hands-on cybersecurity researcher and penetration tester.
 I find real vulnerabilities in production systems, verify every one by hand, and report them the responsible way.
 By day I teach **Biology (B.Sc.
 Zoology)**; security is the discipline I built myself, **8 years** of self-taught, hands-on work with no formal certification.
 Everything documented here was learned by doing it, not by reading about it.

-I care about **offensive-defensive development** — understanding how an attack works closely enough to build a real defense from it and every tool I release stays **free**, needing no paid API and no money to use, because that's the wall I hit when I was learning.
+I care about **offensive-defensive development** by understanding how an attack works closely enough to build a real defense from it and every tool I release stays **free**, needing no paid API and no money to use, because that's the wall I hit when I was learning.

 <br>